 • Coco Polo Milk Chocolate with Elderberry

-Symrise have created natural blossom flavor collection that covers the most popular florals: rose, hibiscus, jasmine, lotus, lavender, chrysanthemum and elderberry.
+Symrise have created natural blossom flavor collection that covers the most popular florals.
+Eg rose, hibiscus, jasmine, lotus, lavender, chrysanthemum and elderberry.

-The collection can easily be combined with other taste directions including vanilla, citrus and red fruits, or simply stand alone as natural floral blossoms.
+The collection can combine with other taste directions including vanilla, citrus and red fruits, or simply stand alone as natural floral blossoms.

 They have tested these flavors in a number of applications: ice cream, yogurt, confectionery, tea and soft drinks preparing and inspiring products that exceed consumer expectations.